QUARK-framework/QUARK/docs/developer.rst

 The essential functions of the `Core` module, which can be used by every module/subclass to execute its logic (see figure), are the `preprocess` and the `postprocess` methods.
 The `preprocess` method executes before the input data is passed on the sub-module, while the `postprocess` method runs before the data is passed to the parent module.
-If no sub-module/ parent module exists, these functions still execute.
+If no sub-module/parent module exists, these functions will still be executed.

 For a concrete application, the `preprocess` step could include generating the problem instance for an optimization problem, while the `postprocess` would include the validation and evaluation of the solution for a given problem.

 .. image:: benchmark_process.png
   :align: center
   :width: 700
-  :alt: Visualization of how the benchmark process is desinged.
+  :alt: Visualization of how the benchmark process is designed.

 You can also implement a new module type that inherits from another abstract module.
 So, for example, assume an `Optimization` class that specifies the requirements for an optimization application.
 This `Optimization` class inherits the requirements from the more general `Application` class.